showlabor/JniGradle/README.md

 JniGradle
 =========

-A "Note to myself" project to remember how to use NDK with Gradle/Android Studio.
+A "Note to myself" Android project to remember how to use NDK with Gradle and Android Studio.